 Each algorithm is specified as its two character name (a letter followed by a number).
 Any further text after the algorithm number is ignored, so you can add a descriptive string (as in the example above) to help you remember what's what.

 Presets

 The disting can store its current state to flash memory as a preset.
-The contents of a preset are position and CV input.
+The contents of a preset are

 - the chosen algorithm.

 - the parameter values.

 - the current parameter number.